muxinc/elements/README_INTERNAL.md

   - include `--scope '*-esm'` in the dev script
   - Run `npx lerna run dev --scope '*-esm'` locally after running `yarn dev`

+## Testing your changes to see what affect they have on version updates

+You can do a dry-run locally of the `version:update` script by doing the following:

+1. Create a new branch from `main`
+2. Cherry pick commits from your working branch to it, including any needed footer e.g. "BREAKING CHANGE: ..."
+3. Push new branch to remote
+4. Run the script `yarn version:update` and select 'n' (no) for committing to the changes

 # Media Chrome Canaries

 It's helpful to point at Media Chrome canaries for developing PRs and having all the live examples work; however, we should not merge any PRs that point at a Media Chrome Canary release.